saadchaay/FormPligin/README.md

 > step 6.
 Creation of 4 files

   - contact-form.php : this file for configuration and information about the plugin.

 ![alt text](/captures/config.PNG)

   - dash_Plugin.php: this file is dashboard where display all messages.

 ![alt text](/captures/dash.PNG)

   - formDesign.php : this file is design of the contact form, how it diplay

 ![alt text](/captures/Captur.PNG)

   - Setting.php : this file to configure which fields to leave and which to clear from the form.

 ![alt text](/captures/settings.PNG)

 > step 7.
 Test le plugin

   - Before add informations:

 ![alt text](/captures/Capture.PNG)

   - Add Informations:

 ![alt text](/captures/Capture1.PNG)

-       -After add informations
+  - After add informations

 ![alt text](/captures/Capture2.PNG)